A kinetic derivation of spatial distributed models for tumor-immune system interactions

-Following the framework established in \cite{conte2018qualitative}, we derive integral operators of Boltzmann type by employing an equivalent probabilistic formulation \cite{boffi1990equivalence}, utilizing appropriate interaction probabilities per time unit—specifically, collision frequencies and creation kernels.
+Following the framework established in \cite{conte2018qualitative}, we derive integral operators of Boltzmann type by employing an equivalent probabilistic formulation \cite{boffi1990equivalence}, utilizing appropriate interaction probabilities per time unit—specifically, collision frequencies and interaction kernels.
 Each cell of the $i$-th population, characterized by velocity $\bv$ and activity $u$, is represented by the triplet $(i,\bv,u)$.
-We define $d_{ij}(\bv_*,\bv', u_*,u')$ the collision frequency for encounters between between an $(i,\bv_*,u_*)$ cell and a $(j,\bv',u')$ cell that are destructive to the $i$-th population.
+We define $d_{ij}(\bv_*,\bv', u_*,u')$ the collision frequency for encounters, between an $(i,\bv_*,u_*)$ cell and a $(j,\bv',u')$ cell, that are destructive to the $i$-th population.
 Conversely, $\mu_{ij}(\bv_*,\bv', u_*,u')$ denotes the collision frequency for encounters that promote proliferation in the $i$-th population.
 For proliferative encounters, the expected density of new $i$-th cells with activity $u$ and velocity $\bv$ is denoted by $\epsilon_{ij}(\bv_*,\bv',u_*,u';\bv, u)$.
 The integral

 provides the average number of $i$-th cells generated during a proliferative encounter between $(i,\bv_*,u_*)$ and $(j,\bv',u')$ cells.
 To simplify the notation in the expressions for $Q_{ij}$ and $J^i_{jk}$, we assume the existence of a distribution function $f_j$, for $j=4,5$, such that $n_j(t,\x)=\int_\bV \int_\Ub f_j(t,\x,\bv,u)$ and $n_j(t,\x)=n_j(\x)$.
 Thus, the kinetic collision operator $Q_{ij}$ can be expressed as follows: